 If they weren’t going to eat poultry immediately, they preserved it by drying and salting it.

 With such fertile farmland, they could grow a lot of vegetables and fruits.

 Some of their favorites seemed to be radishes, onions, garlic, turnips, beans, leeks, lentils, and lettuce.

 A variety of vegetables were grown and eaten by the ancient Egyptians including onions, leeks, garlic, beans, lettuce, lentils, cabbages, radishes, and turnips.

 They ate fruit as a dessert and they included melons, plums, figs, grapes, raisins, and dates.

 There isn’t a lot of information on the number of meals that were eaten by the Egyptians.

-Based on the pictures, it seems that the wealthy people might eat two to three meals per day including a morning meal, a bigger lunch and later in the evening, a dinner meal.
+Based on the pictures, it seems that wealthy people might eat two to three meals per day including a morning meal, a bigger lunch, and later in the evening, a dinner meal.